cluelogic/cluelib/README.md

 - Offline Documentation is available at `api/framed_html/index.html` after installation.

 ###You can try ClueLib without installing it!
-- ClueLib is now on [EDA Playground](http://www.edaplayground.com/x/ua) (Thanks, Victor!).
+- ClueLib is now on [EDA Playground](http://www.edaplayground.com/x/ua).
 Check it out!

 ###How to install
 1. Visit https://github.com/cluelogic/cluelib (this page) and click the **Download ZIP** button.